docker-archive/birthdaysite/content/contributing/docs.md

 # Write new or update existing documentation

 Writing documentation requires you to fork the Docker repo and write source using Markdown code.
-We have a <a href="http://docs.docker.com/project" target="_blank">guide that walks you through the entire process</a>.
+We have a <a href="http://docs.docker.com/project">guide that walks you through the entire process</a>.

 {{< help >}}